Multnomah Falls Photography Tips & Guide

 Cover Your Photo Gear Against Getting Wet

 It’s a very wet area, so if you don’t have waterproof photography gear take a so-called camera rain cover or raincoat to protect your camera and lens.
 There is a lot of mist flying around.

 Be prepared to clean your lens

 It’s possible that your lens will be getting permanently wet.
 So, don’t forget the cleaning cloth.
 Finally, after setting your scene, please gently clean your lens front element to make sure there are no drops on it before pressing the shutter release.

-When reopening the Benson Bridge, step on it to take a picture
+Step on the Benson Bridge to take a picture

 If you need more Multnomah Falls Photography Tips and other Oregon Waterfalls Hints, check these books.
 For us, they are a source of inspiration and further photographic expeditions.

 |Photographing Oregon||Hiking Waterfalls Oregon||Waterfalls of North America||Great Landscape Photography|